 Jessica Bond is an associate attorney with the Plato Law Firm and was selected as a Michigan Rising Star in the area of Construction Litigation by the Super Lawyers publication in 2018 and 2019.
 She is a member of the State Bar of Michigan and admitted to practice in the U.S. District Court, Eastern District of Michigan.
 Her practice focuses on insurance defense, construction litigation, municipal law, and advising closely held businesses on various matters.

 She has successfully defended a number of Michigan construction companies and municipalities from personal injury and property damage claims as well as prosecuted and defended derivative subrogation and indemnity claims, following from those incidents.
-She regularly litigates disputes between company members and corporate shareholders and recently successfully negotiated and won approval for a special land use application for an approximately one million-square-foot, mixed use industrial property in Plymouth Township, Michigan.
+She regularly litigates disputes between company members and corporate shareholders and successfully negotiated and won approval for a special land use application for an approximately one million-square-foot, mixed use industrial complex in Plymouth Township, Michigan.
 She also handles select contract, landlord-tenant, and employment matters.